 OSHA 10 & 30 Hour Safety Course

-The OSHA 10 hour and 30-Hour courses are quickly becoming the industry standards for workplace safety.
-They establish a solid foundation for company safety programs and statistics show that businesses that require OSHA Outreach training have better safety records than businesses that don’t.
-For this reason, a growing list of States now require this training.
-Ironically, the State of Texas does not but, on most state-funded construction projects, an OSHA 10-hour card is required.
+OSHA 10 hour and 30-Hour courses are the industry standards for workplace safety.
+They establish a solid foundation for company safety programs.
+Employers who required OSHA Outreach training also have better safety records than those who don’t.
+For this reason, many States require this training.

 OSHA 10-Hour Training